The HUD-1 Settlement Statement

 The entries on these lines are most often paid from the buyer's funds, although in some cases sellers agree to pay specified amounts to help the buyer close.

-Line 805 includes charges for inspections done at the request of the lender.
-Other pest and structural inspections are recorded in another area.
+- Line 805 includes charges for inspections done at the request of the lender.
+Other pests and structural inspections are recorded in another area.

 Section 900, Items Required by Lender to be Paid in Advance